Melbourne

 We are not so keen on:

-- Paying for your rent or living expenses.
+- Paying for operating or personal expenses.

 - Long pitches.